15 WTA Staff-Picked Trails to Hike Around the State This Summer

 > Plan your hike at Bennington Lake using WTA’s Hiking Guide

 Location: Snoqualmie Region -- Salmon La Sac/Teanaway

 Elevation Gain: 3,600 feet

 If you enjoy loop hikes, you’ll enjoy the abundance of everything that makes hiking in Washington great on this quintessential Teanaway trail.
 Miller Peak Loop, and the Teanaway, are prime examples of popular hikes and areas that we want to keep in good shape for all to enjoy.

-While the trail is steep in places and the eastern slope Cascades heat can also climb, the rewards make this hike worth it.
+While the trail is steep in places, the rewards make this hike worth it.
 The lower sections of the hike along each river/stream are the only places to fill up on water, so make sure you are fully stocked before you begin climbing.

 Location: Central Cascades -- Entiat Mountains/Lake Chelan

 Elevation Gain: 3600 feet